jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 8 - Bluetooth.md

 Piconets, as stated before, are a set of Bluetooth nodes (*Slaves*) synchronized to a master node.
 The piconet hopping sequence is derived from the Master device's MAC address, and is defined as `BD_ADDR`, an IEEE802 48-bit compatible address.

 *Master* and *Slave* devices can switch roles, but nodes can only be masters of *one* piconet. `Q: Why?`

+###### Bluetooth Scatternets

+Within each piconet, the master determines the hopping sequence of the network, and slave devices must synchronize to this, as it is the literal definition of participation within the piconet.
+Communication between piconets (